What Are Roles and Responsibilities During Crane Operations?

 Be sure all members of the team are qualified to do their jobs.
 This is a priority.
 Training can help increase the awareness of risk associated with crane operations and job site safety of crane operations.
 Crane safety specialists can assist companies in educating employees – from the lift director to the operator and even those working nearby.

-Understanding the Safety Requirements
+Understanding the safety requirements

 The American Society of Mechanical Engineers (ASME) volume B30.5 (mobile cranes) and B30.3 (tower cranes) and the Occupational Safety and Health Administration (OSHA) have various standards for personnel involved in lifting operations.
 Be sure to review these standards before starting lifting operations and ensure the critical roles above are assigned within your organizational structure during lifting operations.